 You will find that the tone produced will change depending on the direction of your finger movement across the string.
 If the nail travels straight across the string, perpendicular to the string, it will get a clear and perhaps thin sound.
 In contrast, if you bring the nail across the string on a lengthwise angle, aiming from the fingerboard towards the bridge, you will get a fuller deeper sound.
 Also, you will want to experiment with plucking the string upwards, out from the soundboard, and also pressing in towards the soundboard.
 These two sounds are distinctly different and it a common mistake for beginner guitarists to pluck the string away from the soundboard getting a brittle sound, and sometimes catching the string with the nail which can slap against the fingerboard.
 If your nail is catching under the string, it probably has more to do with the angle you are playing the string that your nail length.
 Once again, experiment to see what movements work, and the best sounds that your hands can produce.

-If you would like to study this topic in-depth, you can take the Level 1 Technique & Musicianship Video Course.
+If you would like to study this topic in-depth, you can become a member and take the Level 1 Technique & Musicianship Video Course.
 It includes a 20 minute close up view of nail shaping.